JetBrains/teamcity-sdk-docs/topics/front-end-extensions.md

 ## Public API Reference

-`window.TeamcityReactAPI` is a set of handy tools, which will help you retrieve, update, and manipulate plugins.
+`window.TeamCityAPI` is a set of handy tools, which will help you retrieve, update, and manipulate plugins.
 It consists of:

 * _Components_ - React components we are ready to expose.
 Right now, there is only the one component `AllBuilds`.
 We are looking forward to your [feedback](https://confluence.jetbrains.com/display/TW/Feedback) on this.
 * _React_ - exposed React library.
 It's vital to use the same React library version to integrate your plugin into the TeamCity React vDOM tree (see the [full explanation](spa-ui-plugins.md)).